apache/www-site/content/foundation/contact.md

 # Contact Us

-**Before** sending mail to the address below, **make sure** that  the information on the [Contact Apache FAQ](preFAQ.html) doesn't already address your issue.
+**Before** sending mail to the address below, **make sure** that  the information on the [FAQ](https://www.apache.org/foundation/faq) doesn't already address your issue.
 If it is, the only response you'll receive is a pointer to that page.

 ## Project Contacts